Best understanding mental disorders

 - Lack of energy and motivation

-- Mood swings (for example, may become abnormally excited and then depressed within minutes)
+- Mood swings (for example, becoming abnormally excited and then depressed within minutes)

 - Difficulty concentrating or paying attention for long periods